 In the simplest words Cloud computing means that instead of all the computer software and hardware you’re employing and using sitting on your desktop, or somewhere inside your company’s network, it’s provided for you as a service by another company (also known as a Cloud Service Provider) and accessed over the Internet.
 Cloud Computing provides services like Databases, Storage, networking, Servers, software’s etc. through the Internet.
 Cloud computing has enabled organizations to not only lower administrative and overhead costs but also abound in business innovation and growth.
 While cloud computing empowers organizations to reduce their legacy infrastructure costs, it also functions as a catalyst for emerging technologies like analytics, mobility, and big data.

 The cloud is universally believed to represent the future model for the delivery of IT services.
 When small to medium business switch with cloud computing, it increases their productivity by 40%.
-Cloud Computing is transforming technology and data center infrastructure and greatly enables your organisation to perform better and deliver better productivity.
+Cloud Computing is transforming technology and data center infrastructure and greatly enables your organization to perform better and deliver better productivity.

 A public cloud is a cloud computing model in which a service provider makes resources (such as virtual machines, applications or storage) available to the users remotely over the internet.
 Public cloud services are considered as the standard cloud computing model and may be free or offered on a pay-per-usage/ Pay-as-you-go model.
 Public cloud includes a whole host of services and companies and the pay-per-usage pricing structure offered by most public cloud providers is also considered by most enterprises as an attractive and more flexible financial model.